National Parks

 Getting To Mammoth Caves National Park

-It is open 24-hours a day and every day of the year.
-This is a fee-free park, though cave tours require admission.
-Mammoth Cave National Park is about 100 miles south from Louisville, Kentucky, and 10 miles from Cave City.
+It is open 24 hours a day, every day of the year.
+The park is fee-free, though cave tours require admission.
+Mammoth Cave National Park is about 100 miles south of Louisville, Kentucky, and 10 miles from Cave City.

 The Green River Ferry operates within the park to reach the north side of Mammoth Caves National Park.
-Hours are 6 a.m. to 10 p.m. though can close to flooding and water levels.
+Hours are Monday to Friday from 6 a.m. to 6 p.m. and Saturday and Sunday from 8 a.m. to 6 p.m.
+However, it can be close to flooding and water levels.

 Located in Central Kentucky, visit the Longest Cave in the World.
 Mammoth Cave National Park is a UNESCO World Heritage Site and offers numerous cave tours.
 Above the caves, find hiking, biking, kayaking, camping and horseback riding.
 Get all the details to plan your trip.
 Where to stay at Mammoth Cave National Park | What to do at Mammoth Cave #Kentucky #NationalParks